elazar/resume/README.md

 [stacksports.com](https://stacksports.com)

-**Senior Software Engineer (Remote) - February 2020 to Present**
+**Senior Software Engineer / Team Lead (Remote) - February 2020 to Present**

 * Maintained and added features to existing services based on PHP 7/Laravel, Python/Flask, and Mongo
-* Created a customized PHP project skeleton extending Slim to support rapid application development
+* Contributed to new services based on PHP 7/Slim, Node/Express, and Mongo to integrate with third parties
-* Created new services to integrate with third parties based on PHP 7/Slim, Node/Express, and Mongo
+* Developed and documented processes for project creation and deployment using Kong and Kubernetes
-* Authored documentation for project creation and deployment using Kong and Kubernetes
+* Set the standard for team project documentation used by individual contributors

 ### Waitr